lehmann7/marky/README.md

 Often when writing markdown for `html` and `pdf` documents, the output needs to be tweaked accordingly.
-`pype` supports format specific tweaking by injecting raw `html` or `tex` code into Markdown using format codes.
+`marky` supports format specific tweaking by injecting raw `html` or `tex` code into Markdown using format codes.

 In order to inject format specific code the `fmtcode` class is used.